 - August 2008 - March 2009

-Under the Kansas Self Direction/Budget Authority Study, as project director, assisted the Kansas Department of Social and Rehabilitation Services, in collaboration with the Kansas Departments of Aging and Health Policy Authority, in conducting an environmental scan of five Medicaid §1915(c) HCBS waiver programs and the WORK Program as they relate to the provision of participant-directed support services (PDS) and researching and reporting on promising practices related to the provision of PDS and Financial Management Services (FMS).
-Environmental scan activities included a review of waivers and Work Program documentation, interviewing waiver and Work Program managers, conducting focus groups with FMS providers, program participants and families in six regions of the state; developing, conducting a mail survey of FMS providers regarding key operations features and issues, and analyzing and summarizing findings.
-Prepared a final report summarizing study findings and recommendations for reforming policy the provision of PDS and FMS under the state's Medicaid §1915(c) HCBS waivers and Work Program that was presented to key government and private sector stakeholders.
+As project director for the Kansas Self Direction/Budget Authority Study, assisted the Kansas Department of Social and Rehabilitation Services, in collaboration with the Kansas Departments of Aging and Health Policy Authority, in conducting an environmental scan of five Medicaid §1915(c) HCBS waiver programs and the WORK Program as they relate to the provision of participant-directed support services (PDS) and researching and reporting on promising practices related to the provision of PDS and Financial Management Services (FMS), analyzing information and data collected, preparing a final report.

 Maryland Department of Health and Mental Hygiene, Baltimore, MD